Male Reproductive System

 Testosterone is the primary male sex hormone and plays a crucial role in the development of male reproductive tissues and secondary sex characteristics, such as muscle mass and body hair.
 The testes produce most of the testosterone in a man’s body.
 Testosterone also helps regulate the production of sperm and affects sexual desire.

 The transportation of sperm from the testes to the external environment is a complex process that involves several structures.
-The epididymis is a coiled structure located at the back of the testes and is responsible for the storage and maturation of sperm.
+The epididymis is a coiled structure located at the back of the testes and is responsible for the storage and bringing the sperm to maturity.
 The vas deferens, also known as the ductus deferens, is a muscular tube that transports sperm from the epididymis to the ejaculatory duct.
 The ejaculatory duct, in turn, joins the urethra, which is the duct that carries both urine and semen to the outside of the body during ejaculation.

 Hormone Production Of The Male Reproductive System